The Denison Organizational Culture Survey: A Simple Summary

 The Denison organizational culture survey is a 50 question employee survey.
 It covers four core cultural areas: Adaptability, Mission, Involvement and Consistency.
-Each of those areas is broken down into 3 sub-categories, giving a total of 12 areas of cultural assessment.
+The survey breaks these four areas down into 3 sub-categories, giving a total of 12 areas of cultural assessment.
 At the heart of the model or survey are the organizations beliefs and assumptions.

-The output of the survey is provided in the form of a wheel, or radial diagram, and organizations can use their results to shape future change initiatives.
+The output of the survey is provided in the form of a wheel, or radial diagram.
+Organizations can use their results to shape future change initiatives.

 The World of Work Project View

-The Denison survey looks reasonable, but we’ve never used it in a work environment so can only comment on it in a limited fashion.
+The Denison Organizational Culture Survey looks reasonable, but we’ve never used it in a work environment.
+As a result, we can only comment on it in a limited fashion.

 This post is based on original content as created by Dr Daniel Denison, currently at the International Institute of Management Development in Switzerland.
 You can learn more about the model and approach from the Denison Consulting website.